namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 21. What is the use of quality gates in sonarqube?
 22. Suppose we give 30 % quality I want you to define in quality gates?
 23. Jenkins full flow?
+24. What is the build trigger?
+25. Did you use only SonarQube for static code analysis?
+26. What are the plugins have used in the project?
+27. Dependencies in pom.xml? what dependency have you used in your project?
+28. Jenkins Workflow
+29. How to build a job in Jenkins by using git and maven?
+30. What is the use of maven in Jenkins?
+31. Where can you find the particular error in logs?
+32. Explain Jenkins CI/CD?
+33. What type of deployments do you follow in your project?
+34. Where do you check build logs in Jenkins?
+35.

 # Git
 1. Differences between git rebase and git merge?